mckennapenley/trivia-night-rails/README.md

 ## Getting Started

-Running natively
+### Running natively <br>

 1.)
+Clone both the rails backend and [react frontend](https://github.com/mckennapenley/trivia-night-react) repos

+2.)
 Make sure your ruby environment is at least 3.0.0

 ```
 ruby --version
 ```

-2.)
+3.)
 Make sure your node version is at least 16.13.1

 ```
 node --version
 ```

-3.) bundle install <br>
+4.) bundle install <br>

 in rails folder: